prisma/prisma-examples/README.md

 ## Experimental

 The [`experimental`](./experimental) directory contains the same examples as the `javascript` and `typescript` directories.
-The main difference is that it uses Prisma to perform database migrations which are currently an experimental feature.
+The main difference is that it uses [Prisma Migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate) to perform database migrations which are currently an experimental feature.

 ## Deployment platform

 The projects in the [`deployment-platforms`](./deployment-platforms) directory show what "Prisma Client"-based deployment setups look like for various deployment providers.
-Note that they are currently unmaintained but will be updated soon.
+Learn more about [deployment](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/deployment) in the Prisma documentation.